 This way, the water that does get through the filtration system is free of these hard water minerals, ensuring that only softened water passes.

 When You Could Benefit From A Water Softener

-(Incidentally, if you have more than 10 grains to the gallon, this is classed as very hard water, and we would strongly recommend that you invest in a water softener if you’re at this level.)
+If your water hardness is more than 10 GPG or 180 mg/L, it is hard water, and we would strongly recommend that you invest in a water softener.

 Pros And Cons Of A Water Softener

-The main pros of using a water softener are obvious…
+The main pros of using a water softener are simple.

 Where Can I Get A Water Softener?
 How Much Do They Cost?

 Thankfully, water softeners are readily available online from sites like Amazon.
 You can view a selection of them on this link.

 They can vary in price.
 You can get one just for your shower head for less than $40.
 But if you want to revamp your whole plumbing system, this can cost hundreds or thousands of dollars.